 My kids have always preferred to take leftovers from dinner the night before for school lunch the next day.
-Now that we are finally back in school, it’s time to get back into meal planning for leftovers (I’m not going to lie folks, after 18 months of having everyone home I am quite giddy about this type of meal planning).
 Not all leftovers make for good school lunches either due to not traveling well, staying warm, or just smelling really, really bad when that lunch bag gets opened (see also: scallops do not travel well).

 So here are five of my favorite meals that pack up really nicely for lunch the next day based on much personal trial and error.
 You certainly do not need to do all of these meals in one week, but they are great to add into your rotation so that you kill two birds with one stone.

 This post contains affiliate links and sales may generate a small commission to support our work at no additional cost to you.

 Macaroni and cheese is always a favorite.
 This Creamy Instant Pot Macaroni and Cheese from Family Fresh Meals is a perfect meal for a Monday night because it comes together in just about 10 minutes with help from your Instant Pot.
 Serve it for dinner with a bright green salad, or a dark green veggie like broccoli.

 Depending on how much your family will eat for dinner, you can double this recipe if you have a large enough Instant Pot (see the notes in recipe), and it makes a really great lunch for the next day.
 Just warm it up in the microwave and send in an insulated container like this Iron Flask Food Jar.
 TIP: Fill the container with super hot tap water and let it sit while you heat up the mac and cheese.
 Then pour out the water right before filling with your leftovers.
 This helps the food stay a bit warmer.